 Friends of Prospect Park

-Friends of Prospect Park in Troy, New York, is a nonprofit group dedicated to the promotion of the park as a place where the public can find refreshment for body and spirit.
+Friends of Prospect Park is a nonprofit group dedicated to the promotion and improvement of the park.